 That’s where Orton-Gillingham supposedly comes in.
 But before dealing with whether O-G is the one true way to teach dyslexic students, let’s take a last detour in thinking about dyslexia.

 There are scads of studies revealing that dyslexia is phonological in nature.
 That is, students with this disorder have a particularly difficult time perceiving phonemes and coordinating this perception with the letters on the page.
 English is an alphabetic language, so not being able to easily connect these bits of information neurologically is a real problem.
+(The research also suggests that is not the only problem--at least in the long run).

 But doesn’t that mean that I’m talking out of both sides of my mouth?
 Didn’t I just say that a problem with the dyslexia diagnosis is that it doesn’t tell you what or how to teach, and then I turned right around and said that dyslexia is basically a decoding issue?
 If that’s the case, then why not just teach these students phonics and be done with it?